Do not approach munitions

 Lebanon

 A small country in the Middle East, bordering Syria to the north and east and Israel to the south.
-The Lebanese militant group Hezbollah has fought multiple conflicts with Israel.
+The Lebanese militant group Hezbollah has fought multiple conflicts with Israel, with a major conflict beginning in September 2024.

 OSMP501